danielabar/meblog/src/markdown/password-field-no-paste.md

 ```

 <aside class="markdown-aside">
-Note that <a class="markdown-link" href="https://developer.mozilla.org/en-US/docs/Web/API/Event/stopImmediatePropagation">stopImmediatePropagation</a> is different from <a class="markdown-link" href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault">preventDefault</a>, which stops the default action from occurring on the element that received the event, but does allow the event to bubble up or capture the DOM tree as it normally would.
+Note that <a class="markdown-link" href="https://developer.mozilla.org/en-US/docs/Web/API/Event/stopImmediatePropagation">stopImmediatePropagation</a> is different from <a class="markdown-link" href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault">preventDefault</a>, which stops the default action from occurring on the element that received the event, but does allow the event to bubble up or capture down the DOM tree as it normally would.
 Read this excellent post from Wes Bos for a <a class="markdown-link" href="https://wesbos.com/javascript/05-events/targets-bubbling-propagation-and-capture">deeper explanation</a> of event phases.
 </aside>

 ## Conclusion

 This post has demonstrated how to work around web sites that prevent pasting into input fields with a few lines of JavaScript.
 It also covered an explanation of bubbling vs capturing phases in event handling and how this can be used to run custom code from the dev tools before the existing web site code runs.
+Finally, if you're building web sites and have any say in how they're built, please try to avoid interfering with standard behaviour like this as it can frustrate users.